-A final aspect to increase the power is to link the compact noncoding regulatory elements to the protein coding genes to form an extended gene region as a whole test unit.
-A natural consequence of this is, analogous to the exon regions within genes, a set of discrete regions that potentially affect gene expressions.
-Such unified annotation enables a joint evaluation of the mutational signals from distributed yet biologically relevant genomic regions.
-Traditional methods have to solely rely on computational correlation due to the lack of data, resulting in problematic extended gene definition.
-Here we use direct experimental evidence and physical interaction from the Hi-C and ChIA-PET, combined with a machine learning algorithm that takes into consideration of the wide variety of histone modification marks and expressions to achieve accurate enhancer target gene linkages.
+A final aspect to increase the power is to link the compact noncoding regulatory elements to the protein-coding genes to form an extended gene region as a whole test unit.
+As with the exon regions within genes, a natural consequence of this is a set of discrete regions that potentially affect gene expression.
+Such a unified annotation enables a joint evaluation of the mutational signals from distributed yet biologically relevant genomic regions.
+As a result of sparse data, traditional methods solely rely on computational correlation, resulting in problematic extended gene definitions.
+Here we use direct experimental evidence and physical interactions from Hi-C and ChIA-PET experiments, combined with a machine learning algorithm that takes into consideration the wide variety of histone modification marks and gene expression to achieve accurate enhancer-target gene linkages.
 Finally, the conserved enhancer-target linkages, refined promoters, and RNA-binding sites from eCLIP experiments within genes constitute a so-called extended gene neighborhood (Fig1 C).
-Such joint test scheme also results in much more interpretable burdened regions as they are often associated with well-known oncogenic genes.
+Given their association with well-known oncogenic genes, such a joint test scheme also results in much more interpretable burdened regions.

 We demonstrate that our multi-level integration scheme can effectively remove false positives and discover meaningful regions with higher-than-expected mutation counts (Fig 2C).
 For example, in the context of chronic lymphocytic leukemia (CLL), our analysis identifies well-known highly mutated genes, such as TP53 and ATM, which has been reported from previous coding region analysis.
 It also discovered genes that are missed by the exclusive analysis of coding regions, such as BCL6.
-Note that BCL6 has strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene neighborhood could be used as an annotation set for recurrence analysis.
+Note that BCL6 has strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene neighborhood may be used as an annotation set for recurrence analysis.

 Integrating regulatory networks and tumor expression profiles identifies key regulators in cancer

-ENCODE annotation also provides detailed regulatory networks instantiated from experimental assays suitable for cancer research.
-Specifically, for the TF network we first built distal and proximal TF regulatory networks by linking TF to genes, either directly by TF-gene interactions by promoters or indirectly via TF-enhancer-gene interactions in each cell type (Fig1 B).
+The ENCODE annotation set also provides detailed regulatory networks instantiated from experimental assays suitable for cancer research.
+Specifically, for the TF network, we first built distal and proximal TF regulatory networks by linking TFs to genes, either directly by TF-gene interactions through promoters or indirectly via TF-enhancer-gene interactions in each cell type (Fig1 B).
 We then pruned these networks to include only the strongest edges using another signal shape algorithm \{cite 22039215}.
 In addition, we merged our cell-type-specific networks to get a generalized network for pan-cancer analysis.
-Similar, we also defined an analogous RBP network in a simpler format.
-Compared to imputed networks from motif analysis, our ENCODE TF and RBP regulatory networks were built upon actual ChIP-seq and eCLIP expriments, which provide much more accurate regulatory interactions between functional elements.
+Similarly, we also defined an analogous RBP network (in a simpler format).
+Compared to imputed networks from motif analysis, our ENCODE TF and RBP regulatory networks were built using actual ChIP-seq and eCLIP experiments, which provide much more accurate regulatory interactions between functional elements.

 The integrated networks are useful for interpreting the oncogenic changes evident in cancer gene expression data from tumor samples.
 In particular, using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression patterns.
-For each patient, our method tests to the degree a regulators’ regulation potentials are sufficiently correlated with their targets’ tumor-to-normal expression changes.
-We then calculated the percentage of patients with these relationships in each cancer type and presented the overall trends for key TFs and RBPs in Fig. 3A.
+For each patient, our method tests the degree to which a regulators’ regulation is sufficiently correlated with their targets’ tumor-to-normal expression changes.
+We then calculated the percentage of patients with these relationships in each cancer type, and present the overall trends for key TFs and RBPs in Fig. 3A.